-Control The normal test for whether a person controls, is controlled by or is under the same control as another person, is by reference to the definition of control, that is by reference to holding 30% or more of the voting rights of a company.
+The normal test for whether a person controls, is controlled by or is under the same control as another person, is by reference to the definition of control, that is by reference to holding 30% or more of the voting rights of a company.
 In cases of doubt, the Executive should be consulted.

-2 References to banks or financial advisers References to "bank" do not apply to a bank whose sole relationship with a party to an offer is the provision of normal commercial banking services or such activities in connection with the offer as confirming that cash is available, handling acceptances and other registration work References to "financial and other professional adviser (including a stockbroker)" in relation to a party to an offer do not include an organisation which has stood down, because of a conflict of interest or otherwise, from acting for that party in connection with the offer.
+2. References to banks or financial advisers

+References to "bank" do not apply to a bank whose sole relationship with a party to an offer is the provision of normal commercial banking services or such activities in connection with the offer as confirming that cash is available, handling acceptances and other registration work.

+References to "financial and other professional adviser (including a stockbroker)" in relation to a party to an offer do not include an organisation which has stood down, because of a conflict of interest or otherwise, from acting for that party in connection with the offer.
 If the organisation is to have a continuing involvement with that party during the offer period, the Executive must be consulted.
-The above exclusion will normally apply only if the Executive is satisfied that the involvement is entirely unconnected with the offer Calculation of time Where a period laid down by the Codes ends on a day which is not a business day, the period is extended until the next business day.
-July 2018 Def-17
+The above exclusion will normally apply only if the Executive is satisfied that the involvement is entirely unconnected with the offer.